 Step #2: Create a content plan that would attract this audience

-If you help travelers see the world on a budget through travel hacking, consider what blog posts, videos, emails, Instagram shares, Tweets, graphics, and other content would help them do this.
+If you help travelers see the world on a budget through travel hacking, consider what travel blog post ideas, videos, emails, Instagram shares, Tweets, graphics, and other content would help them do this.

 Moreover, if you’re curious how to make your blog unique, consider how you can weave in your own skills, education, passions, and experiences to really bring the content to life in a way that isn’t being done elsewhere.